We all know that visuals like diagrams and flowcharts are the best way to simplify and communicate complex information like decision flows.

 - Optimizing existing workflows and reducing redundancy

 Process diagrams also have a place in improving external communication.
-They can be used to provide an overview of your services to potential clients, help guide customers through a complex system, and make technical information more accessible to non-technical audiences.
+They can be used to provide an overview of your services to potential clients, help guide customers through a complex system, and make the technical information more accessible to non-technical audiences.

 Simply put: businesses use process diagramming to maintain and improve the quality and efficiency of work–to analyze, optimize, and communicate about processes at work.